garrison0/raymarchingfundamentals/docs/intro.md

 :::tip Confused?

 New to ray marching?
-This guide only briefly covers the basics.
+This guide briefly covers the basics.
 Here are some great resources in case you're ever feeling lost or in need of inspiration:

 - 👉 [Check out this introduction to ray marching from Jamie Wong](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/)
 - 👉 [Check out some videos by Inigo Quelez](https://www.youtube.com/channel/UCdmAhiG8HQDlz8uyekw4ENw)
 - 👉 [Check out some videos by The Art of Code](https://www.youtube.com/c/TheArtofCodeIsCool)
 - 👉 [Check out the wonderful WebGL fundamentals guide](https://webglfundamentals.org/)

-If you're feeling good, however, tread on!
-Code samples will be abundant.
+If you're feeling good, tread on.
+Code samples are abundant.
 You may be able to figure out what you need from this guide alone.
 If not, come back here after following some more basic tutorials.

 :::

 :::note

 Inigo Quelez has a useful list of signed distance functions on his website.
-[Bookmark it!](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.html)
+[Bookmark it.](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.html)

 :::

 ## Who's this guide for?

 Anyone interested in ray marching and the demoscene.
-Some background in programming, vector math, and trigonometry will be required.
+You need some background in programming, vector math, and trigonometry to follow along.
 The more you know, the easier it'll be.

 ## What's this guide for?

 This tutorial introduces you to some key ray marching techniques.
 With each technique, you'll add to a basic "Hello World" raymarching program.
 By the end of the process, you'll have recreated this animation:

 <iframe src="https://streamable.com/e/m1u4ch?nocontrols=1" width="560" height="315" frameborder="0" allowfullscreen></iframe>

-Let's get started!